ResursBank/ResursBank.github.io/_exclude/development/php-and-development-libraries/version-1-x--ecomphp-/ecomphp--changelog/refactoring-notes-for-aftershop-in-ecomphp.md

 # Refactoring Notes for AfterShop in EComPHP

-Created by Thomas Tornevall, last modified on 2017-09-21 There is currently a plan of refactor EComPHP regarding to how it handles the AfterShop flow today.
+There is currently a plan of refactor EComPHP regarding to how it handles the AfterShop flow today.
 This page is a bunch of notes, that documents the old behaviour and the upcoming solution for a new flow.